XEDGit/Gcode-SimulatorV2/README.md

 ## What changed?
-This time [hebekat](https://github.com/hebekat) helped me and we gained some basic C experience from our @42college admission exam, but we decided to go crazy with fratures and decided to try to render a rotating 3d model instead of the 2d top-down view of the building process as the V1
+This time [hebekat](https://github.com/hebekat) helped me and we gained some basic C experience from our @42college admission exam, but we decided to go crazy with features and decided to try to render a rotating 3d model instead of the 2d top-down view of the building process as the V1

 ## Warnings
 This project is abandoned (waiting for V3:pray:) and his final state is not completed, there's some memory management issues in particular while handling big Gcode files, yet these are managed by the operative system in all cases
+Windows version as expected is slower than Linux or Unix one, it's also not tested with latest features

 ## Installation
 ### Dependencies